Skip to content

 Frequently asked questions

-Can insurance agents use Google Local Service Ads?
+Can insurance agents use Google Local Services Ads?

 How is LSA pricing different from regular Google Ads?

-Local Service Ads charge per lead — typically a qualifying phone call or message — while standard Google Ads charge per click regardless of whether the click contacts you.
-LSA pricing means you pay for contact, not curiosity.
-It also means lead quality control matters, because a bad lead you failed to dispute is money spent on someone who was never a real prospect.
+Local Services Ads charge per lead — you pay only when a potential customer gets in touch through the ad — while standard Google Ads charge per click, whether or not that click contacts you.
+You pay for contact, not curiosity.
+It also makes lead-quality control matter: an off-target lead you never dispute is money spent on a non-prospect.

 Can I dispute a bad Local Services Ads lead?